Table of Contents

 This theory which was to respond to the culture of poverty theory views poverty as a reaction to situational constraints rather than an issue of culture.
 That poverty results from imposed constraints such as low income, unemployment and illness (O’Donnell 1997; Haralambos and Heald 1980).
 Haralambos and Heald further argued that the poor share the same culture with that of the society with the difference being their inability to translate opportunities into realities due to imposed constraints.

 Structural/Marxian Theory of Poverty

-The Structural/Marxian theory of poverty is hinged on the fact that capitalism brings about fundamental social problems including severe by inequality which leads to poverty.
+The Structural/Marxian theory of poverty is hinged on the fact that capitalism brings about fundamental social problems including severe inequality which leads to poverty.
 Since wealth is concentrated in the hands of a minority who are bent on pursuing profits through exploitation of labour, redistribution of resources is more within the classes than between classes.
 Those stricken by poverty are often subjugated by bourgeoisie so as to glean profits and capital via exploitation.

 Social Exclusion Theory

 The social exclusion theory which was officially adopted in a world summit which was in Copenhagen in 1995 holds that certain people within the society become more vulnerable to poverty because of discrimination.
-This approach which has been described as ‘peoples centred’ as against ‘goods centered’ is characterized by three paradigms namely: solidarity, specialization and monopoly (Islam, n.d.; Anyanwu, 1997).
+This approach which has been described as ‘peoples centred’ as against ‘goods centred’ is characterized by three paradigms namely: solidarity, specialization and monopoly (Islam, n.d.; Anyanwu, 1997).